ghBrianG/radiuid/README.md

 	- Check out the [CentOS Minimal Server - Post-Install Setup][centos-post-install] and the [Ubuntu Server - Post Install Setup][ubuntu-post-install] for help with some of the post-OS-install configuration steps.
 2. Install the Git client (unless you already have the RadiUID files): `sudo yum install git -y` or `sudo apt install git -y`
 3. Clone the RadiUID repo to any location on the box: `git clone https://github.com/ghBrianG/radiuid.git`
-4. Change to the directory where the RadiUID main code file (radiuid.py) and config file (radiuid.conf) are stored: `cd radiuid`
+4. Change to the directory where the RadiUID main code file (radiuid.py) and config file (radiuid.yaml) are stored:
+   `cd radiuid`
 	- (OPTIONAL) Change to the development branch (perform this step only if you are prepared for a version which is under active development and may have broken features): `git checkout devX.X.X`
 5. Run the RadiUID program in install mode to perform the installation: `sudo python3 radiuid.py install`
-	- NOTE: Make sure that you have the .conf file in the same directory as the .py directory for the initial install
+    - NOTE: Make sure that you have the config file (radiuid.yaml or examples/radiuid.yaml.sample) in the same directory for the initial install
 6. Follow the on-screen prompts to install FreeRADIUS and the RadiUID application
 	- The installer should let you know if everything installed correctly and services are running, but in the next section are the CLI commands you can run to check up on it.